firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 ## I want something in Firefly III, what do I do?

 What you want may already be possible, so read the documentation carefully.
-If not, contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the contact page](../other-pages/contact.md).
+If not, contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the support page](../support/index.md).

 ## I want to help, what do I do?

 If you want to help with the translations, please check out [our CrowdIn project](https://crowdin.com/project/firefly-iii).
-If you're missing your language, then contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the contact page](../other-pages/contact.md).
+If you're missing your language, then contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the support page](../support/index.md).

 If you want to help with the development of Firefly III, please come find me!
 I have a strong opinion on what the code should look like and how things should work.
 I welcome all support, and I look forward to any suggestions you may have.